Do You Need a Gentle Root Canal Dentist in Lincoln, NE?

 Frequently Asked Questions about Root Canal Therapy

-Is it normal to feel pain after having root canal therapy done?
+Is it normal to feel pain after a root canal?

 After your procedure, it’s normal to feel mild pain or discomfort.
 If it lasts longer than a few days, it’s possible there is something else wrong with your tooth.
-If you have concerns, be sure to alert your dentist as soon as possible.
+If you have concerns, be sure to alert your root canal dentist in Lincoln, NE as soon as possible.

 If you’re feeling unexpected pain well after having a root canal, it’s possible that you’d developed a cracked or infected tooth.
-In any case, you need to see an emergency dentist if this happens.
+In any case, you need to see an emergency dentist in Lincoln, NE if this happens.

-Is it better to see an endodontist or general dentist for a root canal?
+Should I see an endodontist vs dentist for my root canal?